jw120/mal/JW-README.md

 * Use modern C (C11/C17) as much as possible
 * More unit tests that other implementations as C is error-prone
-* Exceptions handled by returning an exception type and manually ensuring exceptions propogate during evaluation
+* Exceptions handled by returning an exception type and manually ensuring exceptions propagate during evaluation
 * No garbage collection is done, we call `malloc()` many times but almost never `free()`

 ## Swift

 Implementation choices:

-* Uses DIY parser combinator library (instead of regexes) for parsing
+* Uses DIY parser combinator library (instead of reggaes) for parsing
 * Swift package (can build from command line)
-* Mal arrays and lists implemented as swift arrayslices
+* Mal arrays and lists implemented as swift array slices

 Git notes.
 After adding `https://github.com/kanaka/mal` as an upstream remote